byte-physics/igortest/docu/sphinx/source/examples.rst

 .. note::

-   Relevant definitions for the doc:`assertions` in this test suite:
+   Relevant definitions for the :doc:`assertions` in this test suite:

    * :cpp:func:`PASS`
    * :cpp:func:`FAIL`